ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCEPH.md

 ```

 ## Deploy Ceph
-Execute these commands as the ceph-deploy user on the admin node.
+Execute the following commands as the **ceph-deploy** user on the admin node.

 1. Create the cluster
 From the ceph-deploy user's home directory: